cosimograssi95/Plugins/README.md

 ## Plugins
-This repository contains a Plugin Package developed in .Net 4.6.2 for Dataverse.
+This repository contains a Plugin Package developed in .Net 4.6.2 for Dataverse using the [Dependent Assemblies](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/build-and-package#dependent-assemblies) capability.

 You can find various Plugins